 GrantGuru is a searchable database of grants available in Australia.

 Grant acquittal guidelines

-To minimise the time taken to process an acquittal, grant recipients are invited to read and follow the GSDC's Guideline - Acquittal and Audit Requirements for Grants, which includes an example of a best practice standard of Audit Report.
+To minimise the time taken to process an acquittal for an RGS or CCF grant, recipients are invited to read and follow the GSDC's Guideline - Acquittal and Audit Requirements for Grants, which includes an example of a best practice standard of Audit Report.
 It is recommended that grant recipients provide a copy of the guidelines to the auditor and request that the auditor prepare the audit statements in line with this best practice standard.